evelynmitchell/Ring-V2/hybrid_linear/README.md

 * [2025-09]:🎉 Add [Ring-mini-linear-2.0](https://huggingface.co/inclusionAI/Ring-mini-linear-2.0) Model

 ## Introduction
-We are excited to announce the official open-source release of Ring-linear-V2 series!
-Building on the success of our [Ling-V2](https://github.com/inclusionAI/Ling-V2) series, these models continues to leverage a powerful hybrid architecture of linear and standard attention, perfectly balancing high performance with superior efficiency.
+We are excited to announce the official open-source release of Ring linear 2.0 series!
+Building on the success of our [Ling 2.0](https://github.com/inclusionAI/Ling-V2) series, these models continues to leverage a powerful hybrid architecture of linear and standard attention, perfectly balancing high performance with superior efficiency.

 ## Model Downloads